-Otranto Italy: Take A Tour With These Photos
+Take A Tour Of Otranto Italy With These Fabulous Photos

 Even though I was only in Otranto for a few hours, I long to return so I can spend more time exploring its historical monuments (ahem, castles and cathedrals!), wandering the cobblestoned streets, and sampling regional cuisine.
 Allow the romance and beauty of this place to take hold of your heart, as it did mine.

 Castello Aragonese, once the heart of the town’s defensive capabilities, now serves as a cultural venue which hosts events and art exhibits.
 I think it would be an incredible place to get married!
 I’m not really sure if they allow for weddings there, but a girl can dream.

 The castle is surrounded by a large moat, thankfully now dried up and not stinking up the town as it would have during medieval times.
 As you walk through the castle, you’re led down to the sea.